DaRos97/wavespin/README.md

 # Spin wave expansion and simulation of extended XY-model

-Here I make order of the code written for the papers ... with additions for future directions.
+Code used for simulations in ...

 The main idea is to simulate XY-like Hamiltonians undergoing a quench from a staggered magnetic field into a symmetry-broken phase.